Connecting Revizto to Power BI Follow

 Access to the API and connecting to Power BI requires a Revizto+ license.

-This article will walk you through adding a Revizto connector to Power BI, setting up and using the Revizto Project Management dashboard template, and configuring scheduled refresh so your data will refresh itself.
+This article will walk you through adding a Revizto connector to Power BI, setting up and using the Revizto dashboard templates, and configuring scheduled refresh so your data will refresh itself.

 - Adding a Revizto connector

-- Using the Revizto Power BI dashboard template
+- Using the Revizto Power BI dashboard templates

 - Configuring scheduled refresh